-SER Metro-Detroit YouthBuild Construction Institute program unites education, leadership, and youth development services, along with hands-on training to assist young people become leaders of their community and pursue achievable goals that will establish a productive life.
+SER Metro-Detroit YouthBuild Learning Academy program unites education, leadership, and youth development services, along with hands-on training to assist young people become leaders of their community and pursue achievable goals that will establish a productive life.
 Nationally, YouthBuild is a non-profit organization which provides education, counseling and job skills to unemployed young American adults, generally high school dropouts.
 This program is funded by the Department of Labor and Employment and Training Department.
 There are 273 YouthBuild programs in the United States, with a total capacity of about 10,000 students yearly, and there are similar programs underway in over 15 countries.

 |Grant 1||Grant 2||Grant 3||Grant 4||Total|